 In 1889 the Regulations then existing were stereotyped.
 The Board was tied by those Regulations, under which it was compelled to recognise the two years' standard of training.
-Until they got an Act of Parliament giving them powers to alter these Regulations they were bound by them.
+Until they got an Act of Parliament giving them powers to after these Regulations. tions they were bound by them.
 There was a Government Bill now before the House with this object.
 A Departmental Committee of the Scottish Local Government Board had meanwhile been taking evidence to show what it was proposed to do, and had reported that the enforcement of the three years' standard of training was desirable.
 The Scottish system of Poor Law relief was worked mainly on the outdoor plan.
 He considered that outdoor paupers should be nursed by trained women.
 Untrained nursing was not sufficient.
-In some instances, the Parish Councils contributed to the cost of the Queen's nurses in the district', and so secured their care for pauper cases.
+In some instances, the Parish Councils contri-buted to the cost of the Queen's nurses in the district, and so secured their care for pauper cases.

 The evidence of Professor White and Mr. Mac-

-The evidence of Professor White and Mr. Mac-Dougall was valuable as showing that both in the case of the Scottish Local Government Board and in regard to mental nurses, the need of uniformity as to standard and subsequent registration of nurses has been felt, and, pending State action, both the above Board and the Medico-Psychological Association have instituted and maintain Registers of their own.
+Dougall was valuable as showing that both in the case of the Scottish Local Government Board and in regard to mental nurses, the need of uniformity as to standard and subsequent registration of nurses has been felt, and, pending State action, both the above Board and the Medico-Psychological Association have instituted and maintain Registers of their own.